The Satisfaction Of Making Film Photographs

 I love digital cameras for everything they do to produce predictable and high quality results, but in all they do, they do not allow you to appreciate photography in the same way that film does, even when you try.
 There's a tactile and physical craft required of film that it took me too long to appreciate, and to let go of everything digital had taught me photography was supposed to be.

-What I've been discovering is that with the right process and a healthy dose of discipline, shooting film can not only result in high quality work, it can also provide a much richer satisfaction in knowing that you've gone to the effort of creating each and every photograph as a physical and tangible object.
+What I've been discovering is that with the right process and a healthy dose of discipline, shooting film can not only result in high quality work and highly usable scanned images, it can also provide a much richer satisfaction in knowing that you've gone to the effort of creating each and every photograph as a physical and tangible object.

 I've also taken up the discipline of writing down notes on a physical notepad (from Shoot Film Co).
 For every roll, I assign a number, jot down the technical details such as camera and lens and the film stock I'm using.
 In the ruled lines I write simple notes about when, what and where I shot frames or groups of frames.
 On top of that I use the other end of the notepad for my daily to-do lists.
 I've missed the meditative nature of putting aside some time to collect your thoughts and write down your notes about the things I've done and the things I need to do.
 All of this tactility may get repetitive over time, but I find myself really enjoying this aspect right now.